Things to Do in Cork with Kids: 2-Day Family Guide

 To be honest, we had a hard time deciding whether-or-not to go to the Blarney Castle as many sites describe the Blarney Castle as overrated and not worth going.
 We like to be informed, but we also like to make our own decisions based on what we like to do.

-There was enough interesting things to do at the Blarney Castle, that we ended up spending 5 hours here and felt it was worth the time and money.
+There were enough interesting things to do at the Blarney Castle, that we ended up spending five hours here and felt it was worth the time and money.
 We all had a good time, even if it may be an “over-hyped” tourist attraction.
+We enjoyed visiting Blarney Castle with kids and recommend it to you as well.

 Blarney Playground

-Chances are that your visit to the Blarney Castle will take up most of your day.
-If you have any time left over and want to just let your kids play, there is a decent sized playground near the Blarney Castle.
+Your visit to Blarney Castle will likely take up most of your day.
+If you have any time left over and want to just let your kids play, there is a decent-sized playground near the Blarney Castle.
 There’s a good variety of play equipment for kids of all ages.
-Note, the parking lot is a short walk from the playground.

 Cork City Gaol

-The Cork City Gaol (jail) is one of the most fun things to do in Cork.
-It first opened for business in 1824, long before today’s standards for prison conditions came into being.
-It’s a fun & unique experience to get to tour a 19th century prison and get to imagine what it was like nearly two hundred years ago.
+The Cork City Gaol is one of the most fun things to do in Cork with kids.
+It first opened in 1824, long before today’s standards for prison conditions came into being.
+It’s a fun and unique experience to get to tour a 19th-century prison and get to imagine what it was like nearly two hundred years ago.

 Your self-guided tour of the prison follows a set path through the facility.
 You are given a map, which also has short descriptions of the people and places within the prison.
 Simply find the numbered exhibit and then read the short story assigned to that number.